cruschke/tidbyt-evcc/README.md

 |2|chargePowerMax |

 > [!IMPORTANT]
-> By default, when the car is not connected to a charger, the SOC is not updated.
+> By default, when the car is not connected to a charger, SOC and range are not updated.
 Check evcc [loadpoint](https://docs.evcc.io/en/docs/reference/configuration/loadpoints#soc) documentation how to change this behaviour.

 # Setup

 ## Signup to InfluxDB Cloud Serverless

-Tidbyt apps are designed to query data only from public API endpoints, not from any local LAN device.
+Tidbyt apps are designed to query data only from public API endpoints, not from any local LAN device. evcc typically runs in your LAN on a Raspberry Pi or similar.
 However for security reasons exposing the evcc API endpoint to the public internet using DynDNS or so is not ideal too.

 The approach is to use a [InfluxDB Cloud Serverless](https://www.influxdata.com/influxdb-cloud-pricing/) with a "Free Plan", allowing to keep 30 days of data and sufficient API requests for reading and writing data.